Stanford University Libraries

 The departments' Born-Digital Program collaborates with Digital Libraries Systems and Services as well as the libraries' Metadata Development Unit.
 The department of Special Collections also directs the ePADD Project - developing software to acquire, process and deliver email archives in our collections.
 A new release of ePADD software (Version 5.0) came out in winter 2018.

 Academic Technology Specialist, Center for Interdisciplinary Digital Research

 BioClaudia Engel collaborates with students and faculty on digital research projects in the Anthropology Department, where she also has a lecturer appointment and teaches courses on GIS and Digital Methods.
 She is a member of the Research Data Services (RDS) Division and the Center of Interdisciplinary Digital Scholarship (CIDR) at the Stanford Libraries.
 In that role she supports Humanities and Social Science researchers in the use of the increasing number of the Libraries' digital data repositories.

 Librarian 4, Humanities Resource Group

-Current Role at StanfordAs Associate Curator for Estonian and Baltic Studies, I have as my main responsibility to build Stanford's collection of Estonian, Latvian and Lithuanian material in all formats (books, periodicals, manuscripts, electronic sources etc.).
-My wider goal is to enhance the Baltic studies overall by advising scholars and students interested in the matter, engaging in collaborative projects with other institutions and organizing events and exhibits at Stanford.
+Current Role at StanfordAs Curator for Estonian and Baltic Studies, I have as my main responsibility to build Stanford's collection of Estonian, Latvian, Lithuanian, and Finnish material in all formats (books, periodicals, manuscripts, electronic sources, etc.).
+My wider goal is to enhance Baltic studies by advising scholars and students interested in the matter, engaging in collaborative projects with other institutions, and organizing events and exhibits at Stanford.